poiyomi/PoiyomiDocs/docs/general/locking.md

 :::tip Remember!
 You can only animate Materials <u>via the Hierarchy</u>!

-Due to the way Unity works, make sure you always edit and interact with Materials <u>directly on the Avatar's Skinned Mesh Renderers</u> when creating your animations.
+Due to the way Unity works, make sure you always edit and interact with Materials <u>directly on the Avatar's Mesh Renderers</u> when creating your animations.
 :::

 ### Animated